Add DNSMadeEasy as a secondary DNS server

 - Your domain is pointing to the DNSimple name servers.

 You can get started with Secondary DNS from the DNS section of the domain management page.

 Select DNSMadeEasy as the provider.
 Click Enable at the bottom of the form.
 The name servers and IP addresses DNSMadeEasy is expecting are already filled in for you.

 A confirmation message will tell you Secondary DNS has been enabled from the DNSimple side.

 Log into your DNSMadeEasy account.
 The first thing you’ll do is to create the IP set that enables zone communication between DNSimple and DNSMadeEasy.
 From the top navigation menu, select Advanced, then Secondary IP Sets.

-Add a new IP set with the following values:
+Add a new IPv4 set with the following values:

 - Name: axfr.dnsimple.com

 Now add the domain.
 From the top navigation menu, select DNS then Secondary DNS.

 Click on Add Secondary.

-If the configuration is correct, a success message will appear and you’ll be taken to the detail page for you domain.
+If the configuration is correct, a success message will appear.
+You’ll be taken to the detail page for your domain.

 At the bottom of the screen, you might see an error message that the zone is out of sync.
 You may need to wait a few minutes for the zones to synchronize.

 Refresh the page after a few minutes.
 If the configuration is working properly, you should see a section showing you the health of the secondary name servers.